cman81/family-to-do/KANBAN.md

 - Add a refresh button to the task list
 - Rework current lists to have 1 default category.
 Put all tasks in that category
 - Render a task category
+- Allow for a task group to be categorized, e.g.: Groceries => Harris Teeter, Aldi, H-Mart